Archie Hughes (rugby union)

-Archie Hughes (born 14 February 2003) is a Welsh rugby union player, currently playing for United Rugby Championship and European Rugby Champions Cup side Scarlets.
-His preferred position is scrum-half.
+Archie Hughes (born 14 February 2003) is a Welsh rugby union player, currently playing for United Rugby Championship side Scarlets as a scrum-half.
+Hughes made his Scarlets debut during the 2021–22 season, and has represented Wales U20 at multiple tournaments.

-Professional career
+Club career

+Scarlets

 Hughes played junior club rugby for Tenby RFC, and attended Llandovery College.
 A member of the Scarlets Academy, Hughes played for Scarlets U16 and U18.
 Hughes made his first appearance for the Scarlets on 4 September 2021, in a preseason friendly against Nottingham, scoring two tries as a substitute.